AV-MMI/card-memory-game/README.md

                 - department
                 - option to view in official page

-    - Hints button: the user has 2 hints by default.
-Each time it is clicked it highlight a card that hasn't been clicked
+    - Hints button: Each time it is clicked it highlight a card that hasn't been clicked

     - A section that displays the scores: